vagnerclementino/api-holiday/README.md

 5. **How to build REST APIs** with Spring Boot 3 and modern Java
 6. **How to test data-oriented systems** effectively
 7. **How to use Docker Compose** for local development
+8. **How to create comprehensive API test suites** with Postman Collections

 ## 🤝 Contributing